pivotal/docs-tap/fluxcd-source-controller/install-fluxcd-source-controller.hbs.md

     helmcharts.source.toolkit.fluxcd.io                      2022-03-07T19:20:14Z
     helmrepositories.source.toolkit.fluxcd.io                2022-03-07T19:20:14Z
     ```

-3. Try this quick example:

-    Try this quick example yourself, so you can verify that everything is working as expected.

-    - Consume a `GitRepository` object,
+    >**Note:** You will communicate with `fluxcd-source-controller` through its CRDs.

+3. Follow these steps to consume a `GitRepository` object:

-      - Create the following `gitrepository-sample.yaml` file:
+      a.
+Create the following `gitrepository-sample.yaml` file:

           ```
           apiVersion: source.toolkit.fluxcd.io/v1beta1